astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-22.md

 ![](https://vignette.wikia.nocookie.net/dragonball/images/b/bc/Dragon-Ball-Super-Episode-92-000093-Caulifla-Super-Saiyan.jpg)

 * Bathsheba books it, tries to grab Master of Puppets.
-* Nick gets in telepathic control of Melody, gives her control of his powers.
+* Nick gets in telepathic contact with Melody, gives her control of his powers.
 * Using a combination of Nick's powers and her own hard-light to fill in the missing pieces, Melody tears the armor off MoP and traps Bathsheba!
 Spends 2 burn on a 10+ result.
 "You trapped me in darkness, I'm trapping you in a world of light"
 * When the first armor piece (glove) lands on her, she stands completely still.
 She allows herself to be entombed by it.
 * MoP has given up.
 Bathsheba is still in the armor (Melody makes sections transparent).
 She's looking up at the roof.
 Melody continues applying force to keep her from getting away.